All Episodes

 They're trying to figure out who's calling whom.

-And if you are calling Osama bin Laden, you know, on a satellite phone, hey Osama, what's up?
+And if you are calling Osama bin Laden, you know, on a satellite phone, hey, Osama, what's up?

-You know, if you're doing that kind of stuff, Then I want somebody listening to that conversation, okay?
+You know, if you're doing that kind of stuff, then I want somebody listening to that conversation, okay?

-Let me be perfectly clear here.
+Let me be very frankly clear here.

-I want the President of the United States, whoever that person is, to be listening in to make sure we intercept to make sure we stop those people from killing Americans.
+In a time of war against people like this president of Iran threatening to nuke everybody in sight in the name of God, I want the President of the United States, whoever that person is, to be listening in to make sure we intercept, to make sure we stop those people from killing Americans.

-Because, ladies and gentlemen, when the nuke goes off, when the dirty bomb, when the biotoxin, whatever it is, goes off in the mall or the elementary school or whatever, because we didn't listen in on those conversations.
+Because, ladies and gentlemen, when the nuke goes off, when the dirty bomb, when the biotoxin, whatever it is, goes off in the mall or the elementary school or whatever, because we didn't listen in on those conversations, you know what John Kerry, the bloviating senator from Massachusetts, will say.

-You know what John Kerry, the bloviating senator from Massachusetts, will say.
+You know what Leakey Lea will say.

-You know what Leakey Leahy will say, you know what these folks will say.
+You know what these folks will say.

 It's Bush's fault.